funrep/neuralnet/README.md

 ## Try it out

-The `Numeric.ANN.XOR` modules trains a network to learn the XOR operator.
+The `Numeric.ANN.XOR` module trains a network to learn the XOR operator.

 ```
 $ stack ghci